ayoobnaz/TechKie-Blog/Readme.md

-A Blog App with NodeServer, Mongo DB.
+A Blog App with a NodeJS backend, Mongo DB.